 Tanzania is not subject to legislation with regards to corporate social responsibility, but Williamson actively strives to enhance the quality of life of stakeholder communities and is committed to an active and transparent process of engagement with all its stakeholders.
 Williamson’s Community Development Programme focuses on three development areas: Community Development, Community Initiatives and Community Support.

-Petra is currently significantly enhancing its approach to consistent and effective stakeholder management, in order to build on the robust processes covering engagement that we already have in place across the Group.
+The implementation of a consistent and effective stakeholder engagement approach across the Group remains a priority for Petra in order to build on the robust processes covering engagement that we already have in place across the Group.

 Social investment projects are supported for as long as is needed to ensure their sustainability.
 This includes the continuous monitoring of progress, providing technical and managerial assistance and advice, as well as empowering communities with the required skills to ensure that the benefits provided by the projects are maximised.

 Projects are generally undertaken in partnership with local communities, municipal authorities, NGOs and other industry stakeholders, and receive funding and technical advice from Petra.
 To facilitate the sustainability of projects and to enable our social partners to assume ownership of projects in their communities, steering committees are set up, consisting of Petra employees, members of the local community, municipality, and other service providers.

 Outside of formally committed expenditure (which is agreed as per our SLPs in South Africa), we provide further discretionary social expenditure on social investment initiatives.

 Petra is committed to transparency with regards to payments to Governments, both in terms of taxes and royalties, as well as our other areas of significant social expenditure.
 We support the principles of the ‘Extractive Industries Transparency Initiative’ and ‘Publish what you pay’, given that publishing details of Petra’s tax payments to Governments can help improve community support for its activities.